derekblank/figures-of-peach/figures-of-peach.md

 ###  For all intensive purposes
 > **Meaning: in every practical sense**
 >
+> _Dates back to when facts were valued as sources of truth_

 ###  Tape your pick.
 > **Meaning: choose something or someone**